 Smooth green snakes are smooth, bright green snakes.
-They’re well-named!
 They’re quite thin for their length and are most common in the northeast and Canada.

-They typically lay two clutches during the mating season, each containing about 5 eggs, for 10 eggs total.
+They typically lay 2 clutches of about 5 eggs (about 10 eggs in total).

 9) Eastern Racers

-Eastern racers are highly variable in that they lay anywhere between 3 and 30 eggs per clutch.
+Eastern racers’ egg-laying activity is highly variable in that they lay anywhere between 3 and 30 eggs per clutch.

 10) California Kingsnakes

-California kingsnakes are aptly named because they’re the king of snakes!
-Instead of eating rodents or insects, they eat other snakes and even other members of their species.
-But when it comes to egg laying, kingsnakes are relatively typical.
+But when it comes to egg-laying, kingsnakes are relatively typical.
 They lay between 5 and 12 eggs per clutch.

 How Often Do Snakes Lay Eggs?

-Typically, in temperate climates such as the US, female snakes will lay a clutch of eggs every year.
-This is almost always in the early summer, because of brumation.
+In temperate climates such as the U.S., snakes will lay 1 clutch of eggs each year.
+This is almost always in the early summer due to brumation.

-They hide in rock crevices, burrows and holes, and stay inactive until the early spring.
-This serves to help them keep their body temperature at a safe level.
+They hide in rock crevices, burrows, and holes until the early spring.
+This enables them to keep their body temperature at a safe level.

-It usually takes 1 to 2 months for snakes to lay their eggs after mating.
-However, this will depend on many factors.
-Some female snakes can retain sperm and use it to fertilize her eggs at a later time.
-If she doesn’t feel like having babies, she doesn’t need to.
+It takes 1-2 months for snakes to lay their eggs after mating.
+However, some female snakes can retain sperm and use it to fertilize eggs at a later date.

 What Time of Year Do Snake Eggs Hatch?

-They will typically go through a period of inactivity in fall and winter, before emerging in the spring to mate.
-It will be early summer by the time she lays her eggs, just as we described above.
+They will go through a period of inactivity in fall and winter, before emerging in the spring to mate.
+It will be early summer by the time she lays her eggs.
 This means that her eggs will hatch in June or July.

 However, equatorial snakes can mate and lay eggs at any time of the year.
-This is because they don’t have cold and warm periods.
-It’s warm all year long for them.
-They can have one, two or even three batches of eggs per year.
+This is because they don’t have cold periods.
+It’s warm all year long.
+They can have 1-3 clutches of eggs every year.